tpcarlson/synth-diy/d6/ASSEMBLY.md

 Buttons all need to have their flat edge lined up with the silkscreen on the board.

 LEDs should be placed with the long leg to the left hand side of the PCB, and the green LEDs should be placed to the left of the red LEDs in the bottom section.
-For PCB versions 1.3 onwards, this means the long leg should go into the round hole.
+For PCB versions 1.3 onwards, this means the long leg should go into the <u>round</u> hole.

 If you're not sure about the LEDs, leave them unsoldered for now - you may power up the board with them in place but not soldered to double check the polarity prior to soldering.